-For centuries the natural beauty of Crete was at the mercy of pirate fleets and the strategic conquests of the strongest Mediterranean powers.
-From the Greeks to the Romans, Venetians and Turks, each conquering culture left its mark on this eternal crossroads between East and West.
+For centuries the natural beauty of Crete was at the mercy of pirate fleets and the conquests of formidable Mediterranean powers.
+The Greeks, Romans, Venetians, and Turks each left their cultural mark on the island.

-The confluence of cultures that define Crete’s history lend it a national identity that is entirely unique from the rest of Greece.
-Even today when the locals refer to their traditional dishes, or local products like olive oil or honey it’s always as “Cretan,” never Greek.
+As a result of this confluence of cultures, Crete evolved a national identity that is entirely unique from the rest of Greece.
+Even today, when the locals refer to their traditional dishes or local products like olive oil or honey, it’s always as “Cretan,” never Greek.

 In fact, it wasn’t until 1913 that Crete formally joined with Greece.

-The nice gentleman at the agency was extremely helpful and we discovered that the two main things we wanted to do on this end of the island were:
+For a little professional guidance, we made straight for the local travel office for a map and some local advice.
+They were extremely helpful and we quickly nailed down the two main things we wanted to do on this end of the island:

 The Pink Beaches of Elafonissi